ProjectUNBI/Connect/README.md

 * Set up static ip for each device
 * Connect the devices in same Wifi/LAN
 * Open the "Connect" app
-* fill the IP field with respective static IP of the devices
+* Fill the IP field with respective static IP of the devices
 * Dont forget to set the same encryption passord for all devices

-Ok..You set up the "Connect" app
+Ok..You set up the "Connect" app.<br/>
-Now lets configure the Tasker app: lets assume two device "Device X" as message sender and "Device Y" as message receiver
+Now lets configure the Tasker app:<br/>
+Lets assume two device :<br/>1) "Device X" as message sender <br/>2)"Device Y" as message receiver

 In Device X:
 * go to Tasker>Create new Task>add Task>Plugin>"Connect"
 * while editting=> select the "This is a message".
 Write the receiver IP addres and port... fill up the TAG and MESSAGE with some text.
-(Note you should remember this as this will be required in receiver).Now, save the setting
+(Note you should remember this as this will be required in receiver).Now, save it.

 In Devicec Y: